abskmj/notes/content/posts/rog-zephyrus-g14/popos/index.md

 - Function keys to control fan speed

 # Demo Mode on Live USB
-> Fast startup option in Windows 10 and the secure boot option in BIOS needs to be disabled
+> Fast startup option in Windows 10 and the secure boot option in BIOS need to be disabled

 - Download the latest version of PopOS with NVIDIA drivers ISO from [the official site](https://pop.system76.com/)
 - Create a live USB following [the guide](https://support.system76.com/articles/live-disk/)
-- Restart the laptop and press or hold the `ESC` key when on the screen with `Republic of Gamers` logo
+- Restart the laptop and press or hold the `ESC` key when on the screen with the `Republic of Gamers` logo
-- Select second EFI partition to boot into PopOS from USB
+- Select the second EFI partition to boot into PopOS from USB
 - Follow [the guide](https://support.system76.com/articles/install-pop/) to try the Demo Mode

 # Install on SSD